Safety First

 An A320 aircraft fitted with CFM56 engines was on an ILS approach in FLAP 3 configuration with good visibility conditions.
 There was a 25 kt crosswind and wind gusts from the left side (fig.1).

 The PF initiated the flare slightly above 30 ft RA, started the decrab maneuver at 24 ft RA, and set the thrust levers to idle at 11 ft RA.
+The left Main Landing Gear (MLG) briefly touched the runway, but was not fully compressed when the flight crew set the thrust lever to maximum reverse.

 When both the left and right MLG touched the runway and were compressed, the thrust reversers began to deploy.
 The flight crew then decided to perform a go-around.
 The left MLG was briefly uncompressed when the PF applied TOGA thrust.
 They selected CONF2 and applied nose-up inputs.